ninojeannet/SBER-NOMIS-PORTAL/README.md

 ## App deployment
 Detail information on how to deploy this app on an _Ubuntu_ server can be found here: https://github.com/ninojeannet/SBER-NOMIS-PORTAL/wiki/Deployment

+Please check out the official wiki for more informations about the application (https://github.com/ninojeannet/SBER-NOMIS-PORTAL/wiki/)